 Cooking in clay vessels has a long history, stretching back to at least the ancient Roman times, and is still a favored way to cook today.
 The covered clay dish creates an environment allowing the heat and moisture to circulate, resulting in an evenly cooked dish that is tender and juicy.

 The traditional clay pot is one that is not glazed and has a deep base along with a deep lid.
-There are also some ethnic varieties, including the Spanish cazuela, a round, glazed earthenware cooking vessel, as well as the tagine, the Moroccan cone-topped clay pot.
+There are also some specific varieties, including the Spanish cazuela, a round, glazed earthenware cooking vessel, as well as the tagine, the Moroccan cone-topped clay pot.
 These clay cookers can be glazed, partially glazed, or unglazed.
 Depending on whether it has a glaze or not will determine how it should be cared for and cleaned.

 The advantage of a glaze is that it is easier to use and clean and it doesn't need seasoning.
 You will lose some of the benefits the clay pot offers–the ability to absorb water and circulate steam, which makes the meat moist and tender as well as bread soft on the inside with a crispy crust.
 The unglazed clay is also alkaline, balancing the pH in the food, adding a little sweetness to acidic ingredients, such as tomatoes.

 Seasoning Your Clay Pot

 If your clay pot is unglazed, you need to soak and season it.
 Soaking the clay pot in water for at least 15 minutes and up to two hours will bring moisture to the porous inner surface, allowing the food to steam while cooking so the food doesn't dry out.
 Seasoning the pot will strengthen the surface and prevent cracking, making it more durable for long time use.

 After the pot is soaked in water, it should be dried, the interior unglazed surfaces rubbed with a clove of garlic and then the inside coated with vegetable or olive oil.
 Then it should be filled 3/4 of the way full with water and heated at a low temperature either on the stovetop or in the oven for two to three hours.

 Using Your Clay Pot